cusicand/lidarhd_ign_downloader/README.md

 `conda activate <your-env-name>`

-`conda install -c conda-forge pdal==2.5.6 draco=1.5.6 python-pdal gdal untwine geopandas python-wget pathlib2`
+`conda install -c conda-forge pdal==2.5.6 draco=1.5.6 python-pdal gdal untwine geopandas python-wget pathlib2 tqdm`

 We encourage the use of `mamba` since this library as is faster than conda.
 If you want to use `mamba`, run the following lines:

 `conda activate <your-env-name>`

-`mamba install -c conda-forge pdal==2.5.6 draco=1.5.6 python-pdal gdal untwine geopandas python-wget pathlib2`
+`mamba install -c conda-forge pdal==2.5.6 draco=1.5.6 python-pdal gdal untwine geopandas python-wget pathlib2 tqdm`

 ### Install packages on a new python environment